Lloydchogari/MunhuWese_CommunityPortal/README.md

 # Community Portal — Full-stack submission

-Community Portal
+Munhu Wese App
 An example full-stack application

-This repo contains a Next.js frontend and an Express + Prisma backend with Postgres.
+This repo contains a Next.js frontend and an Express + Prisma backend with Postgres and it is a typescript app.
 The application supports users, posts, and events along with image uploads, email notifications (SMTP or console fallback), and full test coverage for backend features.